top of page

 What is brow lamination?

-Unlike most other service providers, my brow lamination services include a complimentary plant-based keratin & biotin strengthening treatment which helps to condition and strengthen the brows and promote healthy hair growth ($35 value).
+Unlike most other service providers, my brow lamination services include a complimentary plant-based keratin & biotin conditioning treatment which helps to condition and strengthen the brows ($25 value).

 Keep in mind that brow lamination alone may lighten your brow hairs.
 If you are opting for this service without tint, expect the possibility that your brow hairs will be lightened slightly